wbaopaul/rGMAP/README.md

 ## Install from source codes

-* Download source codes in [here](https://www.dropbox.com/sh/27es1vimtf5745t/AADLhBXE_wgrUIlnDS0LWpqYa?dl=0) (previous versions are also included) and In R type:
+* Download source codes [here](https://www.dropbox.com/sh/27es1vimtf5745t/AADLhBXE_wgrUIlnDS0LWpqYa?dl=0) (previous versions are also included) and In R type:

 ```
 install.packages('path to rGMAP_1.3.1.tar.gz', type = 'source', rep = NULL)
 ```
-## Usage
+## Input
 * Input *hic_mat* supports three types of format:
   1.  a 3-column Hi-C contact matrix, corresponding to the i_th, j_th bin of a chromosom and the contact number;
   2.  a n by n matrix, with (i,j) th element corresponding to contact number between the i_th and j_th bin of a chromosome;
   3.  a text file name of the above two types of data

 * If *index_file* was provided, inputs for multiple chromosomes are supported.
 In this case, *hic_mat* and *index_file* are compatible with the output matrix and index file of HiC-Pro.